phac-nml/irida/doc/developer/getting-started/index.md

 #### Running IRIDA tests locally

 While GitHub Actions runs all IRIDA's testing on every pull request, it is often useful to run IRIDA's test suite locally for debugging or development.
-IRIDA's test suite can be run with Maven using the `test` and `verify` goals.
+IRIDA's test suite can be run with Grade using the `test` and `check` goals.

 See the [IRIDA tests](#irida-tests) section for more on how IRIDA's tests are developed.